BT Contact - Broadband, Business & Openreach Customer Service

 If you’re looking for a BT Openreach contact number, you should be aware that while it is an arm of the BT Group, it isn’t really the same company as BT’s consumer arm.
 Openreach also points out on its website that if you’re experiencing trouble with your phone or broadband, or you want to change an engineer appointment, you must contact your service provider and not Openreach directly.

-If you’re looking to inform BT Openreach about a new build home, go to the Openreach website.
-If you want to call to report one of the following;
+If you’re looking to inform BT Openreach about a new build home, go to the Openreach website to report one of the following;

 - Damaged underground cables,